 A land with a step into the future with its skyscrapers, Singapore is a progressive country.
-If you’re traveling to Asian, this 5-day Singapore itinerary includes the best sites and recommendations of where to eat.
+If you’re traveling to Asia, this 5-day Singapore itinerary includes the best sites and recommendations of where to eat.

 Singapore is filled with a magical aura from all the regions of the world.
 The brilliant light arrangements in each building make it look like a starry night when it’s dark.